I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 The movie, as in the novel, is told from the viewpoint of children.

-The film, as in the novel, is told from the viewpoint of children.
+The film, as in the novel, is told from the children’s viewpoint.

-The film is narrated by the adult Jean Louse Finch, nicknamed Scout (Mary Badham).
-She lived in a fictional town of Maycomb, Alabama in the early 1930s, with her brother Jeremy “Jem” Finch (Phillip Alford) and widowed father Atticus Finch, played by the magnificent Gregory Peck.
-Atticus is appointed to defend a black man named Tom Robinson (Brock Peters) accused of raping a white girl, and throughout the film, Atticus finds considerable doubt to believe the testimony of the alleged victim.
+The film is narrated by the adult Jean Louise Finch, nicknamed Scout (Mary Badham).
+She lives in the fictional town of Maycomb, Alabama, in the early 1930s, with her brother Jeremy “Jem” Finch (Phillip Alford) and widowed father Atticus Finch, played by the magnificent Gregory Peck.
+Atticus is appointed to defend a black man named Tom Robinson (Brock Peters) accused of raping a white girl, and throughout the film, Atticus finds considerable reason to doubt the testimony of the alleged victim.
 However, in the spirit of racism in the day, the defendant is found guilty in front of an all-white male jury.
 But the story doesn’t end here, and it seems that it’s still going on today.

 Atticus Finch and Tom Robinson, played by Gregory Peck and Brock Peters.